 In the majority of cases, the law and our policies allow us to share this information without obtaining the consent of the individuals involved.
 Where the law does require this, we ensure that adequate consent is obtained in accordance with the GDPR and the DPA 2018.

 When personal data is transferred outside the EU by us for market oversight purposes

 Given both the domestic and international nature of our market oversight work, where necessary and appropriate we share personal data with third parties, most commonly regulators and law enforcement agencies, outside the EU.
 We will only transfer personal data outside the EU if permitted by the GDPR or DPA 2018.
 We have robust processes to ensure that appropriate safeguards are in place to protect any personal data included in such transfers.
+The FCA is a signatory to the IOSCO-ESMA administrative arrangement for the transfer of personal data between EEA authorities and non-EEA authorities.
+This arrangement acts as an appropriate safeguard when the FCA shares personal data with non-EEA regulators that have signed the arrangement.
+View the full text of the administrative arrangement and the list of signatories.
 If you would like to obtain more details about our procedures for transferring personal data to countries outside the EU, please contact us.

 Learn about your rights

 Under the GDPR and the DPA 2018, individuals have a number of rights relating to their personal data.
 Given the often sensitive nature of our work, and the risk of prejudice to the discharge of our public functions and those concerned in a matter we consider, it will often be appropriate to apply the provisions of data protection legislation that permit us to limit data subject rights in certain circumstances, for example to safeguard regulatory functions, market integrity or to avoid obstructing or prejudicing criminal investigations.
 In each case we assess whether such a restriction is appropriate.